This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Located a stone’s throw from the river Thames and all manner of the capital’s iconic arts institutions, the Southbank Centre market is open from Friday to Sunday inclusive so you can also attempt this another day if your Saturday is already planned with other markets.

-The Southbank Food Market is home to street food from all over the world, plus the very best of traditional British foods like Cornish Pasties and scotch eggs.
-The line-up of food stalls seems to change every time we visit so you are guaranteed to find a bite that is right for you.
+The Southbank Saturday Food Market is home to street food from all over the world, plus the very best of traditional British foods like Cornish Pasties and scotch eggs.

 YOU MIGHT LIKE: Things to do near Waterloo station, London